Useful Tips Before Your Wedding

 For guests:

-The best for the guest is to have the sun in their back, or in their face (even if you may squint).
+The best for the guest is to have the sun on their back or in their face (even if you may squint).
 But avoid having the sun coming from the side.

 For you: